DOI-USGS/sciencebasepy/readme.md

 * `uploadFilesAndCreateItem(parentid, [filename,...])`
 Upload a set of files and create a ScienceBase item.

+* `replaceFile(filename, item)`
+Replace a file on a ScienceBase Item.
+This method will replace all files named the same as the new file, whether they are in the files list or in a facet.

+* `uploadFile(filename, mimetype)`
+(Advanced usage) Upload a file to ScienceBase.
+The file will be staged in a temporary area.
+In order to attach it to an Item, the pathOnDisk must be added to an Item files entry, or one of a facet's file entries.

 ### Delete
 * `deleteSbItem(sbJson)`
 Delete an existing ScienceBase item.